FrankVolpe/OECD/README.md

-# Utilizing the OECD API in Python
+# Navigating the OECD API in iPython

 ## How to use